i-pi/i-pi/docs/src/getting-started.rst

 electronic structure codes will also need to be linked with some mathematical libraries, such as BLAS, FFTW and LAPACK.
-Installation instructions for these codes should be provided as part of the code distribution and on the appropriate website, as given in :ref:`librarywebsites`.
+Installation instructions for these codes should be provided as part of the code distribution and on the appropriate website.
 Patching for use with i-PI should not introduce further dependencies.

 Using the setup.py module
 ^^^^^^^^^^^^^^^^^^^^^^^^^